Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Introduction

 \section{Introduction}

 Quantum computing promises to tackle computational tasks that lie beyond the reach of classical machines operating within a practical timeframe.
 For example, Shor’s algorithm enables efficient factorization of large integers into primes \cite{fowler_Surface_2012}, and Grover’s algorithm facilitates the rapid search of unstructured databases \cite{Grover_Quantum_1997}.
 One of the most promising hardware platforms for realizing large-scale quantum processors is based on superconducting qubits.
 These qubits are lithographically-defined superconducting circuits typically fabricated from aluminium, titanium nitride (TiN), as well as niobium on silicon (Si) or sapphire substrates.
-The use of Al and TiN enables compatibility with CMOS-style fabrication tools and supports scaling to large qubit counts \cite{Yost_Solid_2020, Arute_Quantum_2019}.
+The use of Al and TiN enables compatibility with CMOS-style fabrication tools which supports scaling to large qubit counts \cite{Yost_Solid_2020, Arute_Quantum_2019}.
 However, executing genuinely useful quantum algorithms in multi-qubit systems requires exceedingly low error rates.
 When the error rates for single- and two-qubit gates are reduced to the order of about 0.1\% per operation, fault-tolerant quantum error-correction schemes become feasible—enabling logical qubits to be encoded across many physical qubits, and thereby allowing significantly more complex quantum circuits to execute reliably \cite{fowler_Surface_2012}.
 A persistent challenge in superconducting platforms is that, at low powers, both qubit coherence and quality of microwave resonators are often limited by energy loss into parasitic two-level systems (TLS) residing at interfaces or in bulk dielectric materials \cite{gao_experimental_2008}.
 Coplanar waveguide (CPW) resonators provide an ideal platform for studying these TLS.
-When combined with electromagnetic participation-ratio models, their quality factors allow quantitative links between changes in the fabrication process and distinct loss channels, even in cases where fabrication variations couple to multiple loss mechanisms simultaneously.
+When combined with electromagnetic participation-ratio models, their quality factors allow quantitative links between changes in the fabrication process and distinct loss channels, even in cases where fabrication variations couple to multiple loss mechanisms simultaneously. \\ Titanium nitride (TiN) is a key material for such resonators.
+It has excellent superconducting properties, it is thermally and mechanically robust and compatible with standard CMOS-style fabrication processes, making it especially well-suited for large-scale manufacturing.
+Although TiN resonators have been extensively studied in prior work \cite{schoof_development_2024_2, sandberg_etch_2012, vissers_low_2010, ohya_room_2014,chang_improved_2013, calusine_analysis_2018,amin_loss_2022}, a remaining gap lies in the systematic assessment and demonstration of how individual fabrication steps affect resonator quality factors for realistic geometries.
+In this work we aim to address this gap by analyzing how various process parameters influence resonator performance.
+Importantly, we use identical resonator geometries across all processing conditions so that the participation ratios remain constant and any changes in quality factor can be attributed to processing rather than geometric variation. \\ The processes under detailed analysis are: \begin{itemize} \item TiN sputtering with reproducible films of different crystal orientation. \item Dry etching of resonators at high and low power. \item In-situ resist stripping at high and low power. \item Wet etching as a post processing surface etching technique. \end{itemize}